taras-chr/lightweight-entity-manager/README.md

              * Useful if need to add some data that not provided by collection */
             ->bindProperty('otherField', 'Some information than not received from collection') /**
+             * Alternatively you can bind that field with other mapper
+             * Mapper receives current collection item */
+            ->bindPropertyWithMapper('otherField', new SomeOtherMapper())
+            /**
              * Use mapSingle() if need to process just one entity
              * Use mapList() if need to process list of data (collections), e.g array of users